act-rules/act-rules.github.io/_rules/audio-text-alternative-e7aa44.md

 ## Applicability

-This rule applies to any [non-streaming](#non-streaming-media-element) `audio` element for which all of the following are true:
+This rule applies to any [non-streaming](#non-streaming-media-element) `audio` element for which one of the following are true:

 - the element is playing; or,
 - has a "play button" that is [visible][] and [included in the accessibility tree](#included-in-the-accessibility-tree).